gvilarino/docker-workshop/1-running-containers/README.md

 docker run --name db -d mongo
 ```

 Cool!
 Now let's check out the mongo database.
-First you need to "ssh" into the container.
+First you need to sort-of-`ssh` into the container.
 You don't actually use `ssh`, instead you can _execute_ a command with the interactive mode, like so:

 ```
 docker exec -it db mongo